I don’t remember what got it stuck in my craw, but I’ve been thinking a bit about HTML fallbacks of late. If you’re unfamiliar, consider the following

 A better way?

-Obviously the native fallback would be best, but I have no concept of how difficult that would be to do.
+Obviously the paragraph fallback would be best, but I have no concept of how difficult that would be to do.
 So what if browsers did expose our fallback content when the only media types on offer are ones they don’t support?

 It seems like this would offer a number of benefits: